X17 particle: History

-Feng et al. (2016) proposed that a "protophobic" X boson, with a mass of 16.7 MeV/c2, suppressed couplings to protons relative to neutrons and electrons at femtometer range, could explain the data.
+Feng et al. (2016) proposed that a "protophobic" X boson, with a mass of 16.7 MeV/c2, suppressed couplings to protons relative to neutrons and electrons at femtometre range, could explain the data.
 The force may explain the g − 2 muon anomaly and provide a dark matter candidate.
 As of 2019, several research experiments are underway to attempt to validate or refute these results.

 Krasznahorkay (2019) posted a preprint announcing that he and his team at ATOMKI had successfully observed the same anomalies in the decay of stable helium atoms as had been observed in beryllium-8, strengthening the case for the existence of the X17 particle.

 This was covered in science journalism, focusing largely on the implications that the existence of the X17 particle and a corresponding fifth force would have in the search for dark matter.